- Home page

 In fact, prices have doubled.
 I’m lucky enough to be staying with friends.
 Of course you want to be there in Kona because it’s simply the long-haul event, but of course you ask yourself how much you’re willing to invest.
 I find it extreme, especially for the age groupers, how much money they have to pay to take part.
 The prize money for the pros is also not in relation to the costs.
 That’s a big criticism.

 Yes.
-If you booked early, you could get accommodation for 1500 euros per person.
+If you booked early, you might get accommodation for 1500 euros per person.
 If you were relatively late, you had to pay 15,000 euros for a week for the same apartments.
 That’s huge: it’s double the number of people on the island.
 Demand determines supply.
 Hawaii is just trying to profit from the Ironman.
 Since the prices rise immeasurably.
 I’m really critical of bringing double the number of starters to Hawaii.
 The myth thrives on the fact that it was something very, very special to be able to compete in this race.
 Why doesn’t it stay like this?

 Do you think it’s good that for the first time in the history of the Ironman, the women’s start was brought forward two days?